Diamond Miller does whatever she wants as Maryland returns to the Sweet 16

-Miller did absolutely everything — including anything she wanted — as No. 4 seed Maryland ran away from No. 12 Florida Gulf Coast, 89-65, to advance to the Sweet 16 for the second straight season and the 10th time under Brenda Frese.

 Maryland next travels to Spokane, Wash., to face the winner of No. 1 seed Stanford and No. 8 Kansas, who were set to meet Sunday night.
 The Cardinal beat Maryland, 86-68, at a tournament in the Bahamas in November.
-Last season, Maryland was surprised by Texas in the round of 16.
+Last season, the Terrapins were surprised by Texas in the round of 16.

+“We’ve been through so much this season, and we’re just coming together at the right time,” Maryland’s Angel Reese said.
+“I don’t think this team has folded yet.
+I think that we’re not happy right now because we’re going to the Sweet 16. ...
+I just told them in the locker room we don’t want the feeling that we had last year after the Sweet 16 game.”

-Sunday’s victory arguably was the best game the Terrapins (23-8) have played all season and certainly brought the best effort from Miller, who had 24 points, nine rebounds, three assists, three steals and a block.
+Sunday’s victory arguably was the best game the Terps (23-8) have played all season and certainly brought the best effort from Miller, who had 24 points, nine rebounds, three assists, three steals and a block.
 The smaller Eagles had no answer for the rangy, 6-foot-3 Miller, who did a little of everything.
-She hit pull-up jumpers from the perimeter, got to the rim at will and even ran point guard for long stretches.
+She hit pull-up jumpers from the perimeter, got to the rim at will and even ran point guard for stretches.
 To start the second half, she squared up on the right side, looked her defender square in the eyes and attacked.
 A few quick dribbles preceded a nasty crossover that created space before she split a pair of defenders and used her long stride for a scooping layup.

 After the final buzzer, Miller walked to the sideline, stared into the crowd, balled her fists and screamed, “Let’s goooo!”

+“First of all, Indiana, I did not help my team whatsoever,” Miller said, referencing the Terps’ loss to open the Big Ten tournament.
+“That feeling is not a good feeling, and those two weeks of practice, I was really focused, and I just knew my team needed me.
+So I just had to do what I had to do.”

-Miller wasn’t the only one to shine.
-Florida Gulf Coast plays five guards, and none of them could handle Angel Reese in the post: She put up 21 points and nine rebounds while going 11 for 14 from the free throw line.
-Guard Ashley Owusu continued her NCAA tournament revival with 20 points off an array of offensive moves that the FGCU defense couldn’t handle.
+Miller wasn’t the only one to shine Sunday.
+Florida Gulf Coast plays five guards, and none of them could handle Reese in the post: She put up 21 points and nine rebounds while going 11 for 14 from the free throw line.
+Guard Ashley Owusu continued her NCAA tournament revival with 20 points while showing off an array of moves that the FGCU defense couldn’t handle.

+“When you have three all-American-type players like that that are so talented and give you an inside-outside presence,” Frese said, “that’s a dangerous team.”

 Florida Gulf Coast (30-3), which knocked off Virginia Tech in Friday’s first round, continued to play its run-and-gun style, but shooting 11 for 35 (31.4 percent) from behind the arc proved costly.
 Kendall Spray finished with 17 points, including five three-pointers, but was held scoreless after halftime.
 Kierstan Bell scored 14 points on 6-for-20 shooting in her final game before entering the WNBA draft.